 Back when I was attending parties in patent leather mary janes and hair bows, party favors were low-key and unassuming.
 If you were really lucky, you might score a candy bracelet you could eat right off your wrist.
 These days, things have amped up to a whole new level, with fancy favors becoming standard for birthdays, weddings, anniversaries, and more.
 I’ll admit to getting a party favor almost nicer than the gift I’d brought to the event!
-Maybe it’s time to step back to something basic yet beautiful, starting with today’s pretty favor bags in soft linen accented with gorgeous Renaissance Ribbons.
+Maybe it’s time to step back to something basic yet beautiful, starting with these pretty favor bags in soft linen accented with gorgeous Renaissance Ribbons.
 Clean and simple, but with a personal touch and a fundamental elegance.
 What goes inside is up to you!

 These bags are very easy to make and are actually designed for “assembly line” construction.
 Simply cut the base fabric into long strips, cut the ribbon into matching lengths, then stitch the ribbon down the center of the entire fabric strip.
 When the ribbon is secured, sub-cut the strip into sections, seam, and finish with a drawstring channel to cinch the bag closed.

-A beautiful Laura Foster jacquad ribbon in multiple colorways was our original choice for this project.
+A beautiful Laura Foster Jacquard ribbon in multiple colorways was our original choice for this project.
 However, any ⅞” ribbon would work well, and Renaissance Ribbons has such a lovely selection – from whimsical puppies to gorgeous florals to dramatic geometrics.
-You can find their ribbons at fine in-store and online retailers everywhere, or shop directly from Renaissance Ribbons online.
+It’s easy to shop directly from Renaissance Ribbons online.

 Our bags are approximately 4½” wide x 5¾” high, but you can easily adjust the dimensions to best fit your favors.